 The most common reason that your business may not be showing up on Google Maps is that you have not verified your business.
 Many people go through the steps of claiming their business on Google but do not verify it, so the verification process is never complete.
 If you haven’t received a verification pin, your business has not been verified on Google Maps.

-Is Google My Business worth it?
+Is Google Business Profile worth it?

-Considering that getting your business on Google Maps and in Google My Business is completely free, there is very little downside to doing it.
+Considering that getting your business on Google Maps and in Google Business Profile is completely free, there is very little downside to doing it.
 It will take some time and effort to set up your account and manage it, but the potential for increased business through local search results is well worth the extra effort.

 Enjoy Increased Visibility Thanks to Google Maps